 It’s not about the money.
 Discounts will never make people keep talking about you.
 Take a page out of the Cards Against Humanity marketing playbook… your customers are smarter than you think and will thank you with their wallets later.

-Thanks Kevin Ferlin for the inspiration for this post.
-And here’s a link to buy the game – at $25, it’s original price.
+Here’s a link to buy the game – at $25, it’s original price.